2022 AM Wings_Mono Negative

 Whether you're a long-time fan of Formula One or new to sim racing, the 2026 season offers a thrilling and accessible way to experience elite-level racing.

-Here's everything you need to know about the 2026 F1 Sim Racing World Championship.
+Get ready for the finale with everything you need to know about the 2026 F1 Sim Racing World Championship.

 What is the F1 Sim Racing World Championship?